kolohelios/iot-demo/services/README.md

 ## Running

+### Development

-From the root project folder, execute `docker-compose build` and then `docker-compose run`.
+From the root project folder, run `docker-compose -f docker-compose.yml -f dev.docker-compose.yml build` and then `docker-compose -f docker-compose.yml -f dev.docker-compose.yml up`.
 Add a `-d` switch if you want to run in daemon (background) mode.

+### Production

+From the root project folder, run `docker-compose build` and then `docker-compose up -d`.

 ## Differences between development and production environments